EasonDi/shuttographer/shuttographer/README.md

 `audio_files` contains the audio for shutter's responses

-`portrait_evaluation` contains codes for training and using protrait evaluation model
+`portrait_evaluation` contains codes for training and using protrait evaluation model (See below for details on how to train and test the portrait evaluation model)

 `imitation_learning` contains codes for training imitation learning model (See below for details on how to run the imitation learning stream)